Environmental Science (ENVS)

 Introduction to basic principles in the biological, physical, and social science areas of environmental science.

-Field studies for ENVS 101.
+Field studies for ENVS 1010.
 Field demonstrations on waste management, water, air pollution, and the ecosystem.
 Field trips required.
+Typically Offered: Fall and Spring.
 Prereqs or

 Credit arranged

-ENVS 225 (s) International Environmental Issues Seminar (3 credits)
+ENVS 2250 International Environmental Issues Seminar (3 credits, max 99)

 General Education: International

-Gen Ed: International Designed for individuals who have an interest in understanding environmental issues from a global perspective.
+Designed for individuals who have an interest in understanding environmental issues from a global perspective.
 The course focuses on various social and physical issues related to the environment and natural resources using human population dynamics as a backdrop.
-ENVS 101 recommended.
-(Spring only)
+Recommended preparation: ENVS 1010.
+Typically Offered: Spring.

 Credit arranged

-Credits arranged.
 Junior-standing students study advanced topics in the environmental sciences using the coursework knowledge acquired in the previous two years of study.
-Includes numerous guest speakers, readings, and discussion, with specific preparation for the ENVS Senior Experience.
+Includes numerous guest speakers, readings, and discussion, with specific preparation for the ENVS senior experience.
+Typically Offered: Varies.

 Complex environmental systems are comprised of interconnected social, economic, and environmental components.
 Explore complex environmental systems, frameworks and fundamental principles of sustainability in these systems by examining theory and practice in case studies.
 Topics may include natural resource scarcity and human conflict, ecosystem service provision, management, and conservation, and land tenure, rights, and justice relating to human access to natural resources.